Make-School-Courses/FEW-1.2-JavaScript-Foundations/what-you-need-know.md

 **Step 7-**

 It's possible to add tewo items with the same name when calling addItem.
 Modify your code to increase the qty of an item if it already exists in cart.

+**Step 8-**

+Each item needs a describe() method that returns a string describing the purchase.
+The description string should read:

+"<name> $<price> * <qty> = <subtotal>"

+**Step 9-**

+The cart needs to be able to display a list of all everything in the cart.

+Create displayCart() method that prints the contents of the cart to the console by calling describe() on each item in the cart and displaying the return string in the console.

+**Step 10-**

+Add a couple more methods to the shopping cart class.

+- itemCount() returns the number of items in cart
+- getTax(tax) takes a tax percent and returns the tax amount
+- describe() returns a string that lists all items in cart, followed by "You have <itemCount> items in your cart.
+Total cost <total> + tax: <getTax> = <total+tax>"

 # Functions